lucky20511/Software-Development-Technology/system-design-process.md

 DNS could do the load balancing  but  the better way is just leave it to the real load balancer

+Sticky session: \(if the user visit a same web multiple time, he will keep the session whatever.\)

-the load balancing might break the session
+The load balancing might break the session.
+But the cookie can work for this.